 These extremely versatile banana pancakes are gluten free, refined sugar free and can be enjoyed by the adults and children alike.
 Lovely and fluffy, healthy enough to enjoy for breakfast or the perfect base for topping with syrup and toppings for dessert.

 They are ever so simple to make, with a batter than you whisk together and then cook straight away.
-No sitting or fridge time needed.
+No resting or fridge time needed.

 Kid Friendly You Say?